particle-iot/docs/src/content/reference/device-os/tethering.md

 {{!-- END do not edit content above, it is automatically generated  --}}

 If you wish to use a different port, the following ports are available on the Raspberry Pi 4.
-Note that you should not use UART0 as it does not support flow control.

 {{imageOverlay src="/assets/images/pi/pi4-serial.svg"}}

-### Setup script - Raspberry Pi
+### Setup script with flow control - Raspberry Pi

 The script below makes it easy if you are using Debian 12 "bookworm" for 32-bit or 64-bit ARM on a Raspberry Pi 4 or Raspberry Pi 5.

-{{> codebox content="/assets/files/enable-tethering.sh" format="sh" height="400" flash="false"}}
+{{> codebox content="/assets/files/enable-tethering-flow.sh" format="sh" height="400" flash="false"}}

 Download and run this script on your Raspberry Pi: